 A handful of tears, a bag full of laughter, what is life but a fantasy…

-At the very end of the last decade, I started writing about the perfumes (again).
+At the very end of the last decade, I started writing about perfumes (again).
 Among other things, perfumes are my constant reminders that the fantasy is real, even though it can not be fully grasped and translated into words.
-In a specific way, while pointing to the creations that impacted me, I see the perfumed side of my life as a fantasy where ups and downs mentioned in lyrics are replaced with “oops” and “wows”.
+In a specific way, while pointing to the creations that impacted me, I see the perfumed side of my life as a fantasy where the ups and downs mentioned in lyrics are replaced with the “oops” and “wows”.

 Perfume creations are someone else’s fantasy becoming our own and they are always about sharing.
 Even if it is only en passant, while inhaling a perfume as a softly scented trail of another human being moving further away – we are involved in sharing.